Emmotes/ic_spoilers/docs/index.md

 # Champions

-These are the upcoming new and reworked champions and where they'll be found.
+These are the upcoming new and reworked/rebalanced champions and where they'll be found.
+Events will have either one rework OR three rebalances.

 <div markdown="1" class="abilityBorder"><div markdown="1" style="padding-left:8px">
 ## Dragondown - 3 June 2026